Page 5 - Monthly Archives: 2019

 2. Paste the code:

-Configuring Image Lazy Load is one of the great tips for Magento 2 image optimization that allows you to improve your website loading speed and reduce the page size by loading images gradually.
+Configuring Image Lazy Load is one of the great that allows you to improve your website loading speed and reduce the page size by loading images gradually.

 Once your images are lazy-loaded you are sure there won't be any delay in loading the page caused by images so that your customers receive the best user experience.